 Italy have a very clearly defined and aggressive 442 defensive structure that uses immediate forward pressure to pin the opponent back, but also maintains a very high defensive line should they beat the first line of pressure.
 These moments allow Italy to create attacks closer to the opposition goal should they force a turn over, and gives their forwards more numbers around the ball in which to create combinations during counter attacks.

 When Italy build up play their attacking movements are far more fluid than the rigidity of their defensive shape, with full backs on either side are encouraged to attack the flanks with forward runs thus allowing them to create from wide areas as well as pull pressure away from their wingers.
 Both wingers are encouraged to move into central channels during build up & play between the lines like attacking midfielders.
 Wingers on the opposite side to the ball were also encouraged to make diagonal runs centrally to support the strikers, giving Italy three players inside the box to attack crosses at any given time.

 Perhaps the most passive positions are the central midfielders Di Matteo & Albertini, both have fabulous technical ability but act as pivot points to switch the ball with the full backs and wingers tasked with more of the creative heavy lifting.

-- Russia favored a fair more patient approach to their attack play, often overloading on the left with a quick switch to the right to create 1v1.
+Russia would set up in a deep lying 4-5-1 system, that in attack could morph into a more traditional 4-3-3.
+Russia favored a far more patient approach to their attack play, often overloading on the left to allow for a switch to the right for Kanchelskis to attack Maldini in a 1v1.

 WHAT DO THE NUMBERS TELL US?